JiacanHe/econ221_fall2025/README.md

 Set working directory to the repo folder

-Run:
+##Run the scripts in order
+Step 1 — Prepare data

-do code/00\_Process.do
+do code/00_Process.do

+Step 2 — Run macro & micro regressions + produce figures
-do code/01\_macro\&micro analysis.do
+do code/01_macro&micro analysis.do

-The script will produce all figures and tables used in the paper.
+All figures and tables used in the paper will be saved automatically into:

+figures/

+results/tables/

-Software
+🖥️ Software Environment

-The analysis was conducted in:
+The analysis was conducted in Stata/MP 17.

-Stata/MP 17

-With packages: reghdfe, ivreghdfe, esttab, coefplot, ftools

-License

-MIT License.
+Packages used include:

+reghdfe

+ivreghdfe

+esttab

+coefplot

+ftools

+All packages are freely available from SSC (e.g. ssc install reghdfe).

+📬 Contact

+For questions or replication issues, please contact:

+Jiacan He
+UCSC Economics Department
+Email: jiacanhe@ucsc.edu